-In my experience as a Client Success Account Manager at theEMPLOYEEapp, I’ve found that push notifications are a highly underused feature on our platform.
+This makes targeted push notifications incredibly valuable.
 Using push notifications for your employees gives them direct access to timely, important content that helps them get their job done, allows them to follow the company’s progress, and includes them in your company’s culture.
 It’s not rocket science to see that making things easier and more inclusive will improve an employee’s experience of the workplace.
 Yet, using push notifications—and using them well—continues to be a challenge.
-So, I’m going to make the case for why push notifications are critical to improving employee experience.

-Overcoming Push Notification Hesitation
+How to Overcome Push Notification Hesitation

-So, why don’t we use push notifications more?
+So, why don’t communicators use push notifications more?
 With each new cohort of customers that I onboard to our platform, I always have to emphasize how important it is to use this functionality.
 And the reason clients hesitate that I see time and time again is fear.
 They don’t want to “bug” their employees.
-They worry that they will overdo it.
+They worry they will overdo it.

-Push Notification Best Practices
+What Are Push Notification Best Practices?

 The key to not becoming burdensome with your push notifications is to keep the quality high.
 Use them often but strategically.